Inglourious-Scrubs/scrubbot/README.md

 # scrubbot
-A Discord bot made for the Inglourious Scrubs [DPS] guild server
+A Discord bot made for the Inglourious Scrubs [DPS] guild server.
+I have rights